-Any potential security vulnerabilities that the customer may become aware of due to SmartMedic Device must be communicated to Stryker customer care and the same will be handled through the post market complaints management process to do the assessment and take required actions including any updates needed for the customers.
+Any potential security vulnerabilities that the customer may become aware of due to SmartMedic Device must be communicated to Stryker customer care and the same will be handled through the post market complaints management process to do the assessment and take required actions including updates/patches for the customers.

 3.4 System Characterization and System Assets

-SmartMedic Solution is used to retrieve the health vital data i.e., weight, position etc. The SmartMedic Device is intended to provide an alert for any unexpected change in the health vitals, and uses the device’s data to visualize the current health condition of the patient in real time.
-This enables effective decision making for the health personnel before they even go into the operating room for the daily health inspection.
+SmartMedic Solution is used to retrieve the health vital data i.e., weight, position.
+The SmartMedic Device is intended to provide an alert for any unexpected change in the health vitals and uses the device data to visualize the current health condition of the patient in real time.

 This device is used for sending data and information to SmartMedic solution’s tablet that in turn sends data to the Stryker cloud storage for further analysis.
 This device will not allow the user to transfer the patient’s data to any other external or connected system for further processing.
-The patient data is encrypted and stored locally and on the cloud under the particular logged user hospital entity.
+The patient data is anonymized, encrypted and stored locally on the cloud.

 3.5 System Security Context and Intended Environment